 5 Tips That Will Fool Everyone into Thinking you are a Kickass Hawaiian Surfer

 Who hasn’t swooned at Kelly Slater slashing up the sea, or fallen in love with Lani Doherty and her graceful twists and turns.
 They are bronzed gods from the planet of cool, effortlessly chill and with laid-back kudos points so far off the radar that they don’t even need to open their mouths to prove it.
+If you’re wondering where the best surf spots in America are then check out this guide by Surfer Mag.

 The rest of us mere mortals are forever tripping over our own feet, stumbling over our own social awkwardness and flailing around the sea like useless pieces of kelp.
 Yet, once you adopt the surfer attitude, you can own that cool.
 And no, we are not talking about body snatching Laird Hamilton.